Engineering Leadership. Product & Frontend Strategy. Organizational Scale.

 Constraint

-Partner environments could not be trusted.
-The surface area had to stay controlled.
+Host environments could not be trusted.

 Action